-Yachts of the Flying Dutchman Class may be built by any yard that has paid the required annual fee and acquired a license from the ISAF Ltd. On request, and after advice from IFDCO, builders who do not build more than two Flying Dutchman a year shall receive a free license from the ISAF Ltd. Yards and amateurs building shells only do not need a license.
+Yachts of the Flying Dutchman Class may be built by any yard that has paid the required annual fee and acquired a license from World Sailing Ltd. On request, and after advice from IFDCO, builders who do not build more than two Flying Dutchman a year shall receive a free license from World Sailing Ltd. Yards and amateurs building shells only do not need a license.